AbdulSayyed/ghafoors-blog/myReadme.md

 #### What is _index.md

-- In HUgo files which starts from `_` are necessary to maintain folder structure.
+- In Hugo files which starts from `_` are necessary to maintain folder structure.
 The _index.md file is a special file in Hugo used to define content for a list page (such as a section, taxonomy, or homepage) rather than a single content page.
 - Section Index Pages: When placed in a directory, _index.md defines the content and metadata for that section's index page.
-For example, placing _index.md in the content/blog/ directory would control the layout, content, and parameters of the example.com/blog/ section page.
+For example, placing `_index.md` in the content/blog/ directory would control the layout, content, and parameters of the example.com/blog/ section page.
 - Home Page: An _index.md file in the root of the content/ directory will define the content for the homepage.
 - Taxonomy Pages: When used in taxonomy directories (like tags or categories), _index.md defines the layout and content for the list page of that taxonomy.